Adel Alamo, Digital Organizer

 Amanda Rodriguez, Marketing Director

 Amanda has been with Dogwood Alliance since 2010.
-As a child in West Virginia, Amanda saw first-hand the impact of forest destruction.
-Now, she helps others provide financial support to Dogwood Alliance’s vital mission and applies her management skills to online and web marketing.
+As a child in West Virginia, she saw first-hand the impact of forest destruction.
+Now, she helps others provide support to Dogwood Alliance’s vital mission and applies her skills to online and web marketing.
 A poet, essayist, and fiction writer, Amanda is also the filmmaker of Dogwood’s award-winning Stories Happen in Forests documentary.
 She holds a Masters degree from Queens University of Charlotte and a BA from Antioch College.

 Emily blends her love of beautiful Southern US forests with an enthusiasm for taking on the corporate interests that threaten our communities and our environment in the name of profit.
 She is a graduate of UNC Asheville, with BA degrees in Political Science and Sociology, and holds a Masters in International Studies and a Certificate in Nonprofit Management from NC State.
 Emily is an avid hiker and traveler and has explored trails in locations ranging from the Appalachians to the Himalayas to the Amazon.